Chukchi (Ԓыгъоравэтԓьэн йиԓыйиԓ / Ḷyg’orawetḷʹen jiḷyjiḷ)

-Chukchi is a Chukotko-Kamchatkan language spoken in eastern Siberia, mainly in the Chukotka Autonomous Okrug.
-According to the 2010 census there are about 5,000 speakers of Chukchi, which is also known as Chukchee, Chukot, Chuchi, or Chuchee.
-The Chukchi call themselves Ԓыгъоравэтԓьэн (Lyg'oravetl'en), which means "the real people".
+Chukchi is also known as Chukchee, Chukot, Chuchi, or Chuchee.
+The Chukchi call themselves ԓыгъоравэтԓьат (Luorawetlat), which means "the real people".
+This name is also used by the Koryak people, whose language is closely related to Chukchi.
 The name Chukchi is an Anglicized version of a Russian adaptation of Čävča (a man who is rich in reindeer), which is what the Chukchis' Tungusic-speakers neighbours call them.

 A few books and newspapers in Chukchi have been published.
-Chukchi is can also be heard on radio and television for about an hour a day, and is used as a medium of instruction in primary schools.
+Chukchi is can also be heard on radio and television for about an hour a day, and is used as a medium of instruction in some primary schools.

 Cyrilic alphabet for Chukchi